Internal documentation only

 For more information on t-shirt sizing, refer to Resource and hardware requirements.

-Follow the instructions below to ensure that your system is properly configured and fully ready for the installation process for Embedded Cluster.
+This guide outlines the requirements to prepare your environment for the installation of the Embedded Cluster.
+Follow the guidelines below to ensure that your system is properly configured and fully ready for the installation process.

 System requirements summary Copied